alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Some flames require truly an high amount of iterations to resolve properly.
 Below are some presets that Chaotica software ship with, ported inside FLAM3 for Houdini.
-They have been choosen becasue they use variations I have implemented too and becasue they are really expensive to solve.
+They have been choosen becasue they use variations I have implemented too and becasue some are really expensive to solve.

-Those presets require hundreds of iterations to show you the proper results, some of them require thousands.
+Some require hundreds of iterations to show you the proper results, some of them require thousands and some others are really quick.

 Lets start with this gnarl preset: